SenseLogic/CODA/README.md

     *   using **clearer names** for the classes, attributes, functions, parameters and variables;
     *   using local variables to store **intermediate results**;
     *   splitting long functions into several **smaller functions** called in sequence;
-    *   keeping your functions small enough so that they **just do what their name says**, and nothing more.
+    *   keeping your functions small enough so that they **just do what their name says**, and nothing more;

-*   Develop "**baby code**" that looks so simple and obvious that even a child could quickly understand what it does.
+    *   implement **English-like code** that reads so naturally that even a child could understand what it does.

-*   When you see **design or implementation flaws**, correct them immediately.
+*   When you see **design or implementation flaws**, fix them immediately.
 If you put them off, they will eventually build up and slow you down in the future, so always leave the code in a better state than you found it.

 *   Make the application **resilient** to external conditions (network failures, missing or corrupted files, etc).